elecfreaks/learn-en/index.rst

 ..
-ElecFreaksWiki documentation master file, created by sphinx-quickstart on Mon Mar 11 16:05:41 2019.
+ELECFREAKS WIKI documentation master file, created by sphinx-quickstart on Mon Mar 11 16:05:41 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to micro:bit WIKI
+Welcome to ELECFREAKS WIKI
 ==========================================

 .. toctree::